 Through a documentary aesthetics, her photographic work addresses the contradictory implications of the notion of home; it deals with the loss of home and the fight against that loss, but also with the restrictions and limitations that the idea of home imposes on individuals and communities marked by repressive identity politics.

 Ahlam Shibli's work has been presented in solo and group exhibitions internationally.
-Her work includes the following series: Staring (2016–17), photographed in al-Khalil/Hebron, Palestine and Kassel, and its surroundings, Germany, examined what is similar and what different in situations apparently so far apart; Heimat (2016–17) referred to expellees and refugees of German descent, and to guest workers from the Mediterranean region, both of whom migrated to Kassel and the surrounding area as a result of the Second World War; Occupation (2016–17) is based on the destruction of Palestinian livelihoods in al-Khalil/Hebron and the occupied territories by the Israeli colonial regime and the actions of Zionist settlers; Ramallah Archive (2014) pointed to ways of reorganising collective and individual existence encountered in files and photographic negatives found in the Ramallah Municipality Archive, and in the contemporary city; Death (2011–12) showed the efforts of Palestinian society to preserve the presence of those who have lost their lives fighting against the Israeli occupation; Trauma (2008–09) started out from the monuments that commemorate members of the French resistance against the Nazis together with French soldiers who fought in the colonial wars against the colonised peoples who were demanding their own independence; Dom Dziecka.
-The house starves when you are away (2008) showed how children in Polish orphanages reconfigure their bodies to create particular communities of their own; Dependence (2007) explored the distribution of bodily strength between the old and the young.
+Her work includes, among others, the following series: Staring (2016–17), photographed in al-Khalil/Hebron, Palestine and Kassel and its surroundings, Germany, examined what is similar and what is different in situations apparently so far apart.
+Heimat (2016–17) referred to expellees and refugees of German descent, and to so-called guest workers from the Mediterranean region, both of whom migrated to Kassel and the surrounding area as a result of the Second World War.
+Occupation (2016–17) is based on the destruction of Palestinian livelihoods in al-Khalil/Hebron and the occupied territories by the Israeli colonial regime and the actions of Zionist settlers.
+Ramallah Archive (2014) pointed to ways of reorganising collective and individual existence encountered in files and photographic negatives found in the Ramallah Municipality Archive, and in the contemporary city.
+Death (2011–12) showed the efforts of Palestinian society to preserve the presence of those who have lost their lives fighting against the Israeli occupation.
+Trauma (2008–09) started out from the monuments that commemorate members of the French resistance against the Nazis together with French soldiers who fought in the colonial wars against the colonised peoples who were demanding their own independence.
+Dom Dziecka.
+The house starves when you are away (2008) investigated how children in Polish orphanages reconfigure their bodies to create particular communities of their own.
+Dependence (2007) explored the distribution of bodily strength between the old and the young.
 Arab al-Sbaih (2007) exposed how the refugees in Jordan are preserving the memory of their homeland by reproducing the social structure of their original villages in Palestine.
-Eastern LGBT (2004/2006) showed how the bodies of lesbian, gay, bisexual and transgender people from Oriental societies are a contested primary home.
+Eastern LGBT (2004/2006) pictured the bodies of lesbian, gay, bisexual and transgender people from Oriental societies as a contested primary home.
 Trackers (2005) depicted Palestinians of Bedouin descent who are serving as volunteers in the Israeli Army, perhaps to be accepted, to change their identity, to survive, or all of this and more.
 Goter (2003) addressed the position of the Palestinians of Bedouin descent in the State of Israel: where there is a house there is no home, where there is a home there is no house.

 * accompanying publications